David92p/Lotto-Ticket-Generator/README.md

 -  Learning Path 1:
    Introduces the basis of our personal ticket with the tools you need to play

+- Learning Path 2:
+   It introduces an extraction phase and communicates if your ticket is winning or not

 ##### The official rules on the lottery are available at the following <a href="https://www.lotto-italia.it/lotto" target="_blank">Link</a>